rubyworks/rulebow/README.md

     end
 ```

-But using `file` isn't necessary when it is the only condition b/c
+But file states are so command that using the `file` method isn't
+necessary when it is the only condition.
+Rules that are passed
-rules that use a string or a regular expression for the state are
+a string or a regular expression for the state are automatically
-automatically interpreted to be a file state.
+interpreted to be a file state.

 ```ruby
     rule 'man/*.ronn' do |paths|